-The Governance Charter is applicable to everyone within the Border to Coast Pensions Partnership and will be made available to all via the Border to Coast website.
-It will be reviewed annually by the Border to Coast Head of Legal and Company Secretary and the Officers Operations Group and updated as required to reflect any changes in governance arrangements in agreement with the Border to Coast Board, Joint Committee and Shareholders.
+The Governance Charter is applicable to everyone within the Border to Coast Pensions Partnership and is made available to all via the Border to Coast website.
+It will be reviewed annually by the Border to Coast's Head of Legal and Governance and the Company Secretary and also the Officers Operations Group and updated as required to reflect any changes in governance arrangements in agreement with the Border to Coast Board, Joint Committee and Shareholders.